Unwinding the Stepped Stone Structure, Part 1: Macalister and Duncan

 A smaller tower on the north had also been built into the “bastion.”
 Macalister and Duncan dated it to the “post-exilic” period.
 In the most recent major excavation in this area, the tower was removed by Eilat Mazar (more on that later), and only its foundation can be seen today.
 Duncan noted that a small wall running off of the tower and on top of the “Jebusite Bastion” may have been part of the repair to Jerusalem’s walls by Nehemiah (1924a:128), an interpretation that is still held by some scholars today.

 It is important to mention that when we view the area of the Stepped Stone Structure today, we can only see the northern third of Macalister and Duncan’s excavations.
 They continued to dig for quite a ways southward beyond what is visible.
 They believed that their “Jebusite Bastion” continued to the south of the large tower.
 Therefore, in their reports, they refer to two different sections of this structure: a “North Bastion,” which is the landmark we refer to as the Stepped Stone Structure today and is visible in the City of David Park, and a “South Bastion” that extended south of the large tower and is largely out of view today.
 The south bastion had been badly damaged by later building activity, but Duncan wrote that it was the “much more massive” of the two bastions (1924a:127).
 Several lines of fortifications running north-south were preserved in this area as well.
-The possibility that the Stepped Stone Structure extends south of the large tower (perhaps much further south) goes unmentioned in some literature on the Stepped Stone Structure.
+The possibility that the Stepped Stone Structure extends south of the large tower (perhaps much further south) goes unmentioned in some literature that discusses the monument.

 In the next newsletter in this series, we will look at the legacy of Macalister and Duncan’s excavations both in the scholarly literature and on the landscape of Jerusalem, before turning to Kenyon’s excavations from 1961-1967.